 Property that is Held Jointly

 If you jointly hold property with another person, as per the law, that person will automatically receive the rights of the property upon your passing.
 This means that no matter what you say in your will about the property, the rights to the property will be passed to the surviving joint tenant.
 In other words, putting your wishes for what you would like to be done with property that is jointly held is pointless, as your wishes will not be carried out.
-You should probably contact an estate attorney long island to help you with all your needs.
+You should probably contact an estate attorney to help you with all your needs.

 A Digital Estate